carrentalmvc/CarRentalRepo/README.md

 Github Repo for CarRentalMvc

-This application is primarily used to build a car rental application using Asp.Net MVC 4.0 ,SQl server 2008R2/2012,C# and some front end technology like jQuery and Knockoutjs
+This application is being built  using Asp.Net MVC 4.0 ,SQl server 2008R2/2012,C# and some front end technology like jQuery and Knockoutjs

-Once this i sdone ,it will be awesome
+Any help and suggestions are more than welcome